danielbodnar/awesome-stars/README.md

 - [assimilation/assimilation-official](https://github.com/assimilation/assimilation-official) - This is the official main repository for the Assimilation project
 - [nomi-sec/PoC-in-GitHub](https://github.com/nomi-sec/PoC-in-GitHub) - 📡 PoC auto collect from GitHub. ⚠️ Be careful Malware.
 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
-- [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - A secrets manager for .env files.
+- [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - A secrets manager for .env and .env.vault files.
 - [Checkmarx/kics](https://github.com/Checkmarx/kics) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle of your infrastructure-as-code with KICS by Checkmarx.
 - [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) - Fluere is a powerful and versatile tool designed for network monitoring and analysis.
 It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a compr
 - [anti-ddos/Anti-DDOS](https://github.com/anti-ddos/Anti-DDOS) - 🔒 Anti DDOS | Bash Script Project 🔒